Yorkshire Carnegie emerge from ‘darkest hour’ and will only spend what they earn

 The former Premiership club and one-time Powergen Cup winners nearly went to the wall this summer after entering administration.

-But with creditors now satisfied and the RFU convinced they have a sustainable business plan going forward, they will kick-off the Championship season next weekend without the 28-point penalty they were threatened with.
+But with the club saying creditors are now satisfied and the RFU convinced they have a sustainable business plan going forward, they will kick-off the Championship season next weekend without the 28-point penalty they were threatened with.

 They will also kick-off as a part-time club, with Hetherington reassuring supporters in Tuesday’s statement that: